-The trial was designed to evaluate the treatment at two doses and compare the risks to another drug called a tumor necrosis factor, or TNF, inhibitor.
-Drugs in the TNF inhibitor class include Humira, Remicade and Enbrel.
+The trial was designed to evaluate the treatment at two doses and compare the risks to another drug class called a tumor necrosis factor, or TNF, inhibitor.
+Examples of drugs in the TNF inhibitor class include Humira, Remicade and Enbrel.

 A safety monitoring committee found the increased risk after it reviewed the results from the ongoing study.
 The increased risk occurred specifically in people with rheumatoid arthritis who took 10 mg of the drug twice daily.
 The FDA has not approved this dose for people with RA but has approved it in patients with UC.

-In a long-term UC extension study, four people had pulmonary embolisms and one patient with advanced cancer died, according to a Dear Healthcare Provider letter.
+In a long-term ulcerative colitis extension study, four people had pulmonary embolisms and one patient with advanced cancer died, according to a Dear Healthcare Provider letter.